exoplatform/exo-documentation/docs/Manage-Space.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 .. _Users_invitation:

-In the third, and last, step, the **Users** field, you can invite users or space members to the space to create just by picking them with the selector.
+In the third and last step, the **Users** field allows to pick with the selector the users or space members that you entend to invite ti the space you are creating.

 Type-ahead suggestions allow to facilitate selection users and spaces members to invite.